Mileage: 11 miles RT to Silver Lake, 18+ miles if you are trying to make Twin Lakes.

 We went prepared with extra layers and spikes not sure when the wind chill and snow might turn us back.

 The views were obvious, even if mostly obscured in cloud cover.
 The rain had us stopping in very short breaks to catch a breath or bite to eat.
-A few of us made to the view point for Twin Lakes but I and another stopped short because of comfortable level with the snow conditions.
+A few of us made to the view point for Twin Lakes but I and another stopped short because of comfort level with the snow conditions.

 We had come across a snow covered slope and I had already slipped once.
 I chose not to continue because the trail intel said it was a harder scramble to the ridge above the lakes.
 I am kicking myself now because the short distance left was not as bad as what we had already done but that’s what happens when you are unfamiliar with a trail.
 Oh well, I’ll be back.
 Silver Lake was a beautiful compromise on the way down.